zhangduo61/HELLO-WORLD/README.md

 # HELLO-WORLD
-hello, world
-hello,everyone, i'am new i want to learn more, welcome to advise.
+hello,everyone, i'am new, i want to learn more, welcome to advise.